Family Adoption Program at MCH

 Our Staff are Licensed Social Workers & TBRI® Practitioners

 Adoption is a beautiful and rewarding life-long commitment, yet it can also be extremely challenging.
-All of the staff at MCH are licensed social workers and some are practitioners in Trust-Based Relational Intervention® (TBRI®).
+All of the staff at Family Adoption Program are licensed social workers and some are practitioners in Trust-Based Relational Intervention® (TBRI®).
 They are all committed to guiding, serving, and walking alongside families through the ups and downs in the journey of adoption.

 The staff in MCH's Family Adoption Program firmly believe in an educational and relationship-building process that allows parents and caregivers to make informed decisions.
 Staff are also committed to supporting families long after the adoption process is finalized.